OSGConnect/connectbook/start/account/registration-and-login.md

 ## Log In

-Once you've gone through the steps above, you should be able to log in to the OSG Connect login server.
+Once you've gone through the steps above, you should be able to log in to the OSG Connect login node.
 See the second half of the SSH key guide for details:
-[How to Log Into the OSG Connect Login Server][ssh-key]
+[How to Log Into the OSG Connect Login Node][ssh-key]

 ## Overview of access procedure and accounting